 When they returned, if not before their removal, they set about restoring the churches which had been reduced to ruin.
 Columns were in short supply and arcades were now normally carried on masonry piers, as in the case of the Lythrankomi basilica, where the new roof, like the old, was of timber.
-The reconstructed long section of the church in figure F illustrates this second state of the building which still later restorations have obscured.
-Elsewhere, when timber was scarce, the restorers had recourse to masonry vaults, as in the two basilicas at Aphentrika (fig. 25), a site subsequently abandoned.
+The reconstructed long section of the church in figure F illustrates this second state of the building which still later restorations have obscured.79 Elsewhere, when timber was scarce, the restorers had recourse to masonry vaults, as in the two basilicas at Aphentrika (fig. 25), a site subsequently abandoned.80 was abandoned in the light of later discoveries.